strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 ![Choose pilot devices](UDRimages/UDR-plans-identifypilot.png)

 1. On the dashboard, click Identify pilot.
 2. In the Identify pilot pane, review the recommended devices for the pilot.
-For each device, do the following:
- - If you agree with the recommendation, select the device and click **Add to pilot**.
+3. Select seach device and click **Add to pilot** or, if you disagree with the recommendation, **Replace**.
- - If you disagree with the recommendation, select the device, and click **Replace** to remove it from the pilot.

 For details on how the recommendations are made, click the information icon in the top right corner of the **Identify Pilot** pane.